General

 The ML Model: From Static Prediction to Continuous Recomputation

-Constraint depth at 200+.
-The model must evaluate 200 or more constraints simultaneously per delivery per computation cycle: transit time across remaining route segments, stop-duration predictions for each upcoming delivery, driver pace relative to historical baseline, weather impact on current and upcoming segments, traffic conditions projected forward (not just current), vehicle-specific limitations, delivery-type requirements, customer availability probability, and interdependencies between stops.
-This is a combinatorial optimization problem where each additional constraint doesn’t add linearly to complexity — it multiplies.
-The gap between a system processing 20 constraints and one processing 180+ is the gap between a 60-minute window and a 15-minute window.
+The model must evaluate 180 or more constraints simultaneously per delivery per computation cycle: transit time across remaining route segments, stop-duration predictions for each upcoming delivery, driver pace relative to historical baseline, weather impact on current and upcoming segments, traffic conditions projected forward (not just current), vehicle-specific limitations, delivery-type requirements, customer availability probability, and interdependencies between stops.

 Also Read: How AI Is Reshaping Peak Season Capacity Planning | Predictive Logistics Analytics

-Continuous recomputation, not periodic updates.
-According to McKinsey, AI-based forecasting reduces prediction errors by 20–50% compared to traditional methods.
-But the architecture must sustain this accuracy throughout the delivery window, not just at the point of initial prediction.
-This means the ETA for every active delivery should recompute every time a meaningful signal changes: the driver completes a stop (triggering recalculation for all subsequent stops), traffic conditions shift, weather changes, or a preceding delivery takes longer than predicted.
-The system maintains a living ETA, not a static one.
+This means the ETA for every active delivery recomputes every time a meaningful signal changes: the driver completes a stop (triggering recalculation for all subsequent stops), traffic conditions shift, weather changes, or a preceding delivery takes longer than predicted.
+Locus’ platform maintains a living ETA, not a static one — processing these signal changes in real time across the entire active delivery network.

-Delivery-completion feedback loops.
-Every completed delivery generates data that should flow back into the model: actual stop duration versus predicted, actual transit time versus predicted, actual delivery success versus predicted.
-Over billions of deliveries, this feedback loop builds predictive accuracy that compounds.
 The model learns that Building X takes 4 minutes longer on Mondays, that Zone Y has a 15% higher failure rate after 5 PM, that Driver Z consistently outperforms speed predictions on suburban routes.
 This is the “data is context, context is capability” principle: the more deliveries the system processes, the more accurate future predictions become.
+Locus has processed over 1.5 billion deliveries — each one refining the micro-patterns that make 15-minute precision possible.

 How do ML models achieve 95%+ ETA accuracy?

 Achieving 95%+ ETA accuracy requires three architectural elements: constraint depth processing 180+ variables simultaneously per delivery (traffic, weather, driver pace, stop patterns, customer availability), continuous recomputation that updates every active ETA whenever signals change (not periodic batch updates), and delivery-completion feedback loops where billions of historical deliveries train the model on micro-level patterns.
-McKinsey confirms AI forecasting reduces errors by 20–50% vs traditional methods.
+McKinsey confirms AI forecasting reduces errors by 20–50% versus traditional methods.

 Closing the Loop: From Accurate ETAs to Proactive Experience